antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

     """
 ```
 #### Purpose
-- Coordinates the overall response generation by combining prompt creation, document retrieval, and LLM invocation.
+- Orchestrates response generation by constructing a detailed system prompt, integrating context retrieval with chat history, and invoking the LLM.

 #### Process Flow
-1. Constructs a detailed system prompt incorporating context and user instructions.
+1. Logs and constructs a comprehensive system prompt that includes Digital Learning Strategy details and role-specific instructions.
+2. Creates a chat prompt template and builds a retrieval chain.
-2. Builds a retrieval chain with a chat history wrapper.
+3. Wraps the chain with a DynamoDB-based history manager.
-3. Continuously generates responses until a non-empty output is produced.
+4. Repeatedly calls `generate_response` until a valid response is obtained.
-4. Parses the final response into main content and follow-up questions.
+5. Parses the output into main content and follow-up questions using `get_llm_output`.

 #### Inputs and Outputs
 - **Inputs**:
-  - `query`: The user's query.
+  - `query`: User’s query.
   - `llm`: The language model instance.
-  - `history_aware_retriever`: The retriever component for context.
+  - `history_aware_retriever`: Component for retrieving context documents.
-  - `table_name`: DynamoDB table name.
+  - `table_name`: DynamoDB table for chat history.
-  - `session_id`: Session identifier.
+  - `session_id`: Unique conversation identifier.
   - `user_prompt`: Additional prompt instructions.
 - **Outputs**:
-  - A dictionary with keys `"llm_output"` and `"options"`.
+  - A dictionary with `"llm_output"` and `"options"`.

 ---